 Would You Like to Walk Around the Lake?

 I was pretty excited about the Marion County article and had brought along a bunch of extra copies for Kay’s relatives and my own friends in the area that I expected to see.
-I was rereading it late one night and night and woke up with a great idea.
+I was rereading it late one night and woke up with a great idea.

 After breakfast I asked Kay if she would like to take a walk around the lake.
 Her mom’s house was on Martin Lake but other relatives and friends lived on different lakes and so she said, “Sure, which lake should we walk around?”
 She was clearly not expecting my reply, “Marion County Lake!”